Healthcare GenAI Research Approaches

 8. Chen A, et al. Building practical risk prediction models for nasopharyngeal carcinoma screening with patient graph analysis and machine learning.
 Cancer Epidemiol Biomarkers Prev.
 2022:EPI-22-0792.
 [ML-LHS NPC paper]

 9. Chen A, et al. Development of Lung Cancer Risk Prediction Machine Learning Models for Equitable Learning Health System: Retrospective Study.
-JMIR AI.
-2024.
-Accepted.
+JMIR AI 2024;3:e56590.
 [ML-LHS LC paper]

-ELHS GenAI Copilot alpha v1.1.1 Democratizing GenAI in Healthcare to Help Achieve Global Health Equity © 2023-2024 ELHS Institute.
+ELHS GenAI Copilot Platform alpha v1.1.6 Democratizing GenAI in Healthcare to Help Achieve Global Health Equity © 2023-2024 ELHS Institute.
 All rights reserved.

 elhsi.org